AliKina04/psn-aiauto-test-anwers/README.md

 9. DataFrame (x == len(df) - 1).
 '0' indicates that downtime has ended.<br>
 10. Calculate the total downtime by adding up all the elements in arrData, adding pd.Timedelta(0) as the time initialization.
 The results are converted to seconds with total_seconds().
+11. Devided with 1000 to change from mili second into second time.